Welcome to

 95%

-Dr. Millán has made several seminal contributions to the field of brain-machine interfaces (BMI), especially based on electroencephalogram signals.
+Millán has made several seminal contributions to the field of brain-machine interfaces (BMI), especially based on electroencephalogram signals.
 Most of his achievements revolve around the design of brain-controlled robots.
-He has received several recognitions for these seminal and pioneering achievements, notably the IEEE-SMC Nobert Wiener Award in 2011, elevation to IEEE Fellow in 2017, and elected Fellow of the International Academy of Medical and Biological Engineering in 2020.
-In addition to his work on the fundamentals of BMI and design of neuroprosthetics, Dr. Millán is prioritizing the translation of BMI to people who live with motor and cognitive disabilities.
-In parallel, he is designing BMI technology to offer new interaction modalities for able-bodied people that augment their abilities.
+He has received several recognitions for these seminal and pioneering achievements, notably the IEEE-SMC Norbert Wiener Award in 2011, elevation to IEEE Fellow in 2017, and election as Fellow of the International Academy of Medical and Biological Engineering in 2020.

 Research Interests